Skip to main content

 If you have both Type 2 diabetes and heart disease, your prescriber may choose Victoza over Mounjaro.

 Mounjaro isn’t currently approved for cardiovascular risk reduction.
-However, an ongoing clinical trial is investigating this benefit.
-That study is expected to be completed in 2024.
+However, an ongoing clinical trial is investigating Mounjaro’s potential heart benefits.
+That study is expected to be completed in 2025.

 6. Victoza is approved for use in children, while Mounjaro is only approved for adults

-Victoza was the first GLP-1 agonist to be approved for use in children with Type 2 diabetes.
-In fact, it’s approved for this use in children as young as 10 years old.
+Victoza was the first GLP-1 receptor agonist to be approved for use in children with Type 2 diabetes.
+In fact, it’s approved for this use in children as young as age 10.
 In a clinical trial, Victoza lowered children’s A1C levels by an average of 0.6% after 26 weeks (about 6 months) of use.

 Mounjaro isn’t currently approved for use in children.
-But there’s an ongoing clinical trial in children aged 10 to 17 years old with Type 2 diabetes.
-This study is expected to be finished by the end of 2027.
+But a clinical trial has been completed in children ages 10 to 17 with Type 2 diabetes.
+The results of this study haven’t been published yet.

 7. Victoza is available in combination with other medications